“Incision Site Or Full Body Shave?” Asks Shirley

 As to the question of “How much of my body hair will be removed?”, I remember having most of my body hair trimmed — even my pubic hair.
 (Robyn, my wife, just confirmed that.)

 However, it appears that approach may be changing.

 In discussing this topic with Dr. Junaid Khan, a leading heart surgeon at Alta Bates Summit Medical Center in Berkeley, California, he noted, “The data suggests shaving does not prevent infection.
 Rather, it can actually increase infection.
 So, patients should not be shaved.
 Our patients have their body hair safely removed at the incision site using battery-powered clippers.”

 Dr. Eric Roselli, from The Cleveland Clinic, echoed Dr. Khan’s statement by stating, “We use clippers to remove hair primarily at the patient’s incision site.”

 I hope this helps clarify select, pre-operative approaches by which body hair is trimmed to reduce infection risks during heart valve repair and heart valve replacement operations.

 I am hopeful our readers – who are former patients – might help Shirley by answering the question, “How much of your body hair was removed prior to surgery?”
-Simply click here to leave a comment.
-(Or, scroll down to read 15+ patient comments.)
+Simply scroll down to leave a comment or read many patient comments!

 Keep on tickin!